frappe/erpnext/docs/docs.user.buying.purchase_order.md

 	"_label": "Purchase Order"
 }
 ---
 A Purchase Order is analogous to a Sales Order.
-It is usually a binding contract with your Supplier that you promise to buy this set of Items under the given conditions.
+It is usually a binding contract with your Supplier that you promise to buy a set of Items under the given conditions.

 In ERPNext, you can make a Purchase Order by going to: